SerraKD/color-me-confused/README.md

 | Function with the largest signature take 2 arguments, while the median is 0. |
 | Largest function has 17 statements in it, while the median is 1. |
 | The most complex function has a cyclomatic complexity value of 2 while the median is 1. |

+>  Error Handling

+I also used try...catch method for the largest JavaScript code and no errors came up.

 ---